dosovma/word_of_wisdom/readme.md

 - Move /pkg and const that describes message format to a separate github repository; make it public; and start using it as `go get github/.../tcp_communicator` in Client and Server.
 - Move a few const to envs: default difficulty, masterKey, timeout.
-- Add linter
-- CI/CD setting like github actions (tests + linter)
 - Add entity annotation
 - Read and write data into connection using []byte instead of strings.
 Strings make code more readable, but we shouldn't use it in production.